PiotrDucki/ReservationApp/README.md

-# Simple app written in JAVA and mySQL that lets user booked chosen tickets for movie
+# App written in JAVA and mySQL that lets user booked chosen tickets for movie